-In the last 10 years, Internet technology has provided a boom in the peer-to-peer (P2P) sharing of goods and services.
+In the last 10 years, Internet technology has provided a boom in the peer-to-peer boat rentals (P2P) sharing of goods and services.
 Now, more than ever before, it’s easier and safer for individuals to share fixed assets like homes, cars, tools, and yes — boats!

 Some of the pioneers in this shared economy are sites like Airbnb.com.
 Here people around the world can offer to rent their homes, apartments, or even boats (in their slips), directly to others in search of low-cost, low-hassle lodgings when they’re traveling.
 Similarly, Relayrides.com has revolutionized the way people share and loan their cars.

 The P2P marketplace enables everyday people to leverage their assets and offset the cost of ownership.
 At the same time more variety exists in the marketplace, allowing lower rental rates.

 Now the race is on in the boating space!

 On average, boat owners spend a lot less time on the water than off.
 The rest of the time they rack up expenses for maintenance, dockage, storage, and the like.
 Now, several dynamic P2P platforms are popping up, offering a wonderful option to get would-be boaters out on the water and at the same time allow boat owners to defray the costs of ownership.

 A handful of P2P boating platforms startups are running neck and neck with their launches since early 2012.
 Key features offered by Fun2Rent.com, Cruzin.com , and Boatbound.co include various combinations of the following:

 - Complete control over when you rent and who you rent to